-Course Description A self-contained undergraduate level course covering the theoretical concepts and the experimental methods of nuclear and particle physics.
-An introduction to quantum mechanics and special relativity, the theoretical frameworks underlying the study of elementary particles, will be provided.
-Particle and nuclear reactions will be understood and calculated using symmetry principles and kinematics.
+Course Description This is the first part of a self-contained two-semester graduate level course covering the theoretical concepts and experimental methods of particle physics.
+The necessary background in quantum mechanics, special relativity, and quantum field theory--the theoretical frameworks underlying the study of elementary particles -- will be provided.
+Particle reactions will be studied and calculated using quantum mechanical methods, symmetry principles, and relativistic kinematics.
 The methods of particle acceleration and detection will be examined.
-These basic concepts and techniques will be applied to understand a broad range of phenomena across nuclear and particle physics, including properties of nuclei, radioactivity, nuclear models, properties of elementary particles, the electromagnetic, weak, and strong interactions, the Standard Model and the Higgs boson, applications of nuclear and particle physics, and open questions requiring physics beyond the Standard Model.
+These basic concepts and techniques will be applied to understand a broad range of phenomena in particle physics, building towards an understanding of the Standard Model--our current theoretical description of the elementary particles and their interactions--and its experimental tests.